Skip to main content

 }

-If you have reached this point, you have completed the basic setup required to use the AppGuard SDK.
-Please build and run your project to ensure that the AppGuard SDK is functioning correctly.
+Once the above steps are completed, you are ready to use the AppGuard SDK.
+Build and run your project to ensure that the AppGuard SDK is functioning correctly.

 tip